EastonThewes/taren/Gods/Gods.md

 **Recent Ascended**
-Soren (LG) - The Goddess of Peace and Reason - Knowledge Verris (CE) - The God of Envy and Slaughter - War Aeris (LG) - God of Chivalry and Valor - War
-Malric (CG) - The God of Athletics and Sport - Tempest, War Thulios (NE) - The God of Plague and Famine - Death Sithar (CE) - The God of Pain and Oppression - Death
+Soren (LG) - The Goddess of Peace and Reason - Knowledge Verris (CE) - The God of Envy and Slaughter - War Aeris (LG) - God of Chivalry and Valor - Forge, War Malric (CG) - The God of Athletics and Sport - Tempest, War Thulios (NE) - The God of Plague and Famine - Death Sithar (CE) - The God of Pain and Oppression - Death